 Higher Intent Clicks: Each click represents genuine interest from a professional decision-maker, not casual browsing.

 Quality Over Quantity: A 0.5% CTR from verified VPs of Marketing is worth more than a 2% CTR from a general consumer audience.
+For a detailed comparison, read our analysis of LinkedIn ads vs Facebook ads.

 How to Improve Your LinkedIn CTR